Otcrit/OtcritToken/proposals/brief.md

 Website will show pre-ico/ico status and dates in real time

-# Estimation of Develepment resources:
+# Estimation of Development resources:

 * OTC Token with support of privileged users: 14h
 * Pre-ICO contract: 26h